By Julie Gordon and Steve Scherer

 OTTAWA -The man accused of mowing down a Muslim family with his pickup truck in what Canadian police are calling a hate-motivated attack appeared briefly by Zoom before a judge on Thursday and is due back early next week.

 Due to a publication ban, details from the five-minute hearing cannot be revealed.

-Nathaniel Veltman, 20, was arrested shortly after the June 6 attack in a parking lot in London, Ontario, a short distance from the city’s oldest mosque.
-He was wearing what appeared to be body armor and a helmet at the time, police said.
+Nathaniel Veltman, 20, was arrested on Sunday in a London, Ontario, mall parking lot, a short distance from the city’s oldest mosque.
+He was wearing what appeared to be a body-armor-type vest and a helmet at the time, police said.

 Veltman, who will next appear in court on Monday, faces four charges of first-degree murder and one of attempted murder.

 “It was with utmost shock and horror that I came to hear of the unspeakable crime committed last weekend,” said Mark Veltman, the accused attacker’s father, in an email on Thursday.

 “There are no words adequate to properly express my deep sorrow for the victims of this senseless act,” he added.

 Police said that Veltman was not known to have links to any hate groups but added that they were still investigating and terror charges were being considered.

 London Police Chief Steve Williams told the Canadian Broadcasting Corp that little information is being made public in order to guarantee the integrity of the judicial process.

 “We have to be protective of the information to ensure that the court process goes untainted by anything we do or say right now,” Williams said.